 How does the Athens City Pass work?

 The Athens City Pass All-inclusive includes free entry and priority admission to Acropolis and the Parthenon.
 This pass also includes free entry to the New Acropolis Museum, Ancient Agora, Stoa of Attalos, Roman Agora, Hadrian’s Library, Aristotle’s Lyceum, the Temple of the Olympic Zeus, and more.
-The hop-on hop-off bus for 2 days (48 hours) and two free guided walking tours are also part of the deal.
-You can order the All-inclusive City Pass for 1, 2, 3, 4, 5 or 6 days.
+The hop-on hop-off bus for 2 days (48 hours) is also part of the deal.
+You can order the City Pass for 1, 2, 3, 4, 5 or 6 days.

 Buy your City Pass: